 It was while she was in the gardens of the Petit Trianon on October 5, 1789 that Marie Antoinette was informed of the imminent arrival of an armed, hostile crowd—these were the protestors taking part in the Women’s March on Versailles.
 The next day, October 6, she was forced to leave Versailles for Paris with her husband and children.
 They would never see Versailles, or the Petit Trianon, again.

 During the French Revolution the Château de Versailles, its grounds, and its associated residences (including the Petit Trianon) were declared national property.
 When the monarchy was overthrown in July 1792, it was decided that all of the furniture, mirrors, bronzes, art works, and other valuables at Versailles would be sold off with the exception of those items deemed to have historic or artistic value.
 The Petit Trianon’s furnishings were auctioned off between August 25, 1793 and August 11, 1794.
 All of its royal images were burned.
 In 1796, the Petit Trianon and its grounds were leased to an innkeeper and lemonade seller by the name of Charles Langlois, who turned it into a hotel and restaurant.
 Refreshments were served in the French gardens, and there was dancing every Décadi (the day of rest that marked the end of the 10-day week in the revolutionary calendar) in the French Pavilion.
-Squatters moved into the cottages in the Queen’s Hamlet.
+Squatters moved into the cottages in the Hameau de la Reine.
 These activities were all hard on the property and, by 1801, the Petit Trianon was in rough shape.
 Thankfully, a saviour would soon be at hand.

 Napoleon’s coronation as Emperor of France took place on December 2, 1804.
 He had Versailles designated as an imperial palace, although he never lived there.
 Instead, he mostly resided in the Tuileries Palace in central Paris, and moved between several official residences located throughout France (such as the Château de Fontainebleau).
 Napoleon first went to Versailles in March 1805.
 Instead of having apartments set up for him in the main residence, he chose to settle in the Grand Trianon instead.
 He immediately set about having the grounds and the châteaux of both the Grand and Petit Trianon restored to their former glory.
 He would come to use the Grand Trianon as a summer residence, and invited his sister Pauline Borghèse to do the same with the Petit Trianon.
-At first, he did not bother himself with the Queen’s Hamlet, but did throw out the people who were living there illegally.
+At first, he did not bother himself with the Hameau de la Reine, but did throw out the people who were living there illegally.

 Napoleon and Marie-Louise hosted three separate entertainments during their summers at Versailles.
 On August 9, 1810, a Molière play was staged at the newly-restored Queen’s Theatre, and a big party was held the next day in the gardens.
 A circus, built especially for the occasion, hosted a performance of the Franconi brothers, Laurent and Henri.
 In July 1811, a gondola once more cruised the Grand Canal, this time with Napoleon and Marie-Louise on board.
 On August 25, 1811 the imperial couple hosted a grand party, “the Feast of the Empress”, which was attended by hundreds of people.
 The châteaux were lit up by lanterns in different colours, the lakes were illuminated and filled with boats, and guests were entertained by musicians and a choir.
 The Trianon Theatre hosted both a play and a ballet performance.
 A lavish feast was served in the Grand Trianon.
 It was a magnificent celebration, an echo of the great entertainments that had once been staged at Versailles during the reign of Louis XIV.
-Attendees of this party felt that the night had been like a fairytale.
+Attendees of this party must have felt that the night had been like a fairytale.

-Below is a portrait of Marie-Louise with her son, Napoleon François Joseph Charles Bonaparte.
+Below is a portrait of Marie-Louise with her son, Napoleon-François-Joseph-Charles Bonaparte.
 He was born on March 20, 1811.
 The party held on August 25, 1811 at Versailles was a continuation of the celebrations for the birth of this new “King of Rome.”

 Napoleon and Marie-Louise visited Versailles for the last time in March 1813, shortly after Napoleon’s disastrous Russian campaign.
 Napoleon was forced to abdicate just over a year later in April 1814, and the Bourbon monarchy was restored to power.
 The younger brothers of Louis XVI, Louis XVIII and Charles X, chose not to live at Versailles, which had been their former home.
 It would be March 1832 before another monarch, their cousin Louis-Philippe I, took an interest in Versailles.
-Like Napoleon, he took up residence in the Grand Trianon.
-Louis-Philippe I’s son and daughter-in-law, Ferdinand-Philippe and Hélène Louise Élisabeth, the Duke and Duchess of Orléans, settled into the attic of the Petit Trianon a few weeks after their marriage in May 1837.
+Like Napoleon, Louis-Philippe I took up residence in the Grand Trianon.
+His son and daughter-in-law, Ferdinand-Philippe and Hélène Louise Élisabeth, the Duke and Duchess of Orléans, settled into the attic of the Petit Trianon a few weeks after their marriage in May 1837.
 Louis-Philippe I then dedicated himself to the task of turning Versailles into a museum, which was inaugurated on June 10, 1837.
 Louis-Philippe I was later forced to abdicate during the French Revolution of 1848.
 This led to the rise of Napoleon III (nephew of Napoleon I), who ruled France as President from 1848-1851 and then Emperor from 1852-1870.

 In 1867, Napoleon III’s wife, Empress Eugénie, converted the Petit Trianon into a museum dedicated to the memory of Marie Antoinette.
 Eugénie had the Petit Trianon refurnished as closely as possible to how it would have looked when Marie Antoinette lived there.
 To do this, she set up a commission to track down the furniture, art work, and other belongings of Marie Antoinette that had been sold off during the French Revolution.
 She also restored the gardens surrounding the Petit Trianon and the small pavilions located within them.